7 Tips for Packing a Waste-Free Lunch

 Single-use plastic snack bags have several negatives.
 First, the plastic bags aren’t biodegradable, so they clog up landfills.
 Second, you have to waste your money buying them again and again.

 Rather than throw away money on plastic snack bags, opt for reusable snack bags instead.
-These reusable snack bags come in fun designs and have a water-resistant interior that’s free of BPA, lead, PVC, phthalates, and other toxic chemicals.
+When you’re ready to make the switch, these reusable snack bags come in fun designs and have a grease-proof, moisture-proof lining that’s free of BPA, lead PVC, phthalates, and other toxic chemicals.
 Simply stick your food in the bag and wipe them out to clean them.

-You can also check out the Earth Friendly Tips store for an excellent selection of reusable food wrap that you can use to wrap up sandwiches, slices of cheese, pieces of fruit, and more.
+You can also use reusable beeswax food wrap to wrap up sandwiches, slices of cheese, pieces of fruit, and more.
+Here are several excellent options I’ve used and highly recommend:

 2. Use a Thermos for Hot or Cold Items